-Guarantee of Services – NFI is committed to providing the required training and assessment services necessary for trainees to complete the requirements for the courses or services into which they enrol.
+Guarantee of Services - NFI is committed to providing the required training and assessment services necessary for trainees to complete the requirements for the courses or services into which they enrol.
 Under the Standards for Registered Training Organisations (RTO) 2015, Standard 7.3 NFI will not collect fees in excess of $1500 prior to the trainee commencement date.
-Where the total course fee exceeds this amount the balance of payment will becom payable on the commencement date.
+Where the total course fee exceeds this amount the balance of payment will become payable on the commencement date.

-Re-assessment fee – trainees are permitted a total of 3 attempts at each assessment task.
-In the event a trainee is deemed Competency Not Achieved (CAN) ie. fail on their 3rd attempt, the trainee will incur a $99 re assessment fee for a 4th assessment attempt, if requested by the trainee.
+Re-assessment fee - trainees are permitted a total of 3 attempts at each assessment task.
+In the event a trainee is deemed Competency Not Achieved (CNA) ie. fail on their 3rd attempt, the trainee will incur a $99 re assessment fee for a 4th assessment attempt, if requested by the trainee.
 Where there is an alternative assessment task available the trainee will be given this to complete.
 In the event that the trainee is deemed CNA on the 4th assessment attempt and the trainee still wishes to pursue the qualification, the trainee will be required to re-enrol.

 - Workshop (if applicable) - $695